raspberrypilearning/animated-story/en/step_2.md

 Your starter project contains:
 + `index.html`: an HTML page with images and text
-+ `style.html` and `default.css`: CSS files that contain styling for some of the content
++ `style.css` and `default.css`: CSS files that contain styling for some of the content
 + The images you will use in the project
 + `scripts.js`: a JavaScript file that you will develop throughout the project